 - Bibliographies must include citations from a variety of sources, and may be presented in a bibliographic style of the student's choosing.
 See the Citation Management Guide provided by the library for more information.

 - Entries will be accepted electronically, in a Word document at email@example.com and in print at the John Crerar Library Reference Desk, Monday-Friday between the hours of 9:00 am - 5:00 pm.
-The deadline is APRIL 8, 2013.
+The deadline for 2014 is April 22, 2014.

 Resubmission is welcome.
 The selection committee may recommend papers that are not selected for the 1st or 2nd prize for resubmission the following year, with revisions to accommodate the new topic.
 In some cases, the topics may differ substantially from year to year - thus resubmission would not be a possibility.